jeikku/jeikku.github.io/README.md

 - To easily create a static website, we will be using the **static site generator** (or **SSG**) Jekyll.
 An SSG provides resources to generate static websites, such as pre-existing themes which can be seamlessly applied.
 Jekyll was chosen due to its integration with GitHub Pages, making it easy to work with

-Additionally, you will require a resume formatted in markdown.
+Additionally, you will be required to make a **resume formatted in markdown**.
 A sample is provided under the '*More Resources*' section.
 Feel free to use this as a reference.

 ### **The Process**
 As explained in Andrew Etter's book *Modern Technical Writing*; "producing content that people will read and find useful is [really hard]"(Etter, pg.
 4).
 Therefore each step for creating and hosting your resume will also provide context into the practices behind it, to help better explain the process.